 2. Push the straps backward into “sports mode”

-For those of you unfamiliar with Crocs, there are two types of modes for wearing them.
+For those unfamiliar with Crocs, there are two wearing modes.

-The first one is “relaxed mode” where the straps are pushed forward.
-The second is “sports mode” where the straps are pushed backward.
+The first is “relaxed mode” with straps forward.
+The second is “sports mode” with straps backward.

 3. Wear socks with Crocs